kale-stew/all-talks/content/2020/urql-devtools/README.md

 category: 'graphql'
 ---

-In this talk, we go over a high-level overview of [`urql`](https://www.github.com/formidablelabs/urql)'s features and then dive into ways to explore those features using the [Chrome `urql-devtools` extension](https://chrome.google.com/webstore/detail/urql-devtools/mcfphkbpmkbeofnkjehahlmidmceblmm?hl=en-US).
+In this talk, I cover a high-level overview of urql (a.k.a.
+Universal React Query Language)'s features before diving into ways to explore those features using the Chrome urql-specific DevTools extension.

 ## Further Reading